OpenDgraph/dgraph_master/README.md

 That's not the best way, but is the fastest way to get a latest Dgraph binary.

-If you are on windows, just clone the Dgraph repo here.
-And run:
+If you are on windows, just clone the Dgraph repo here and run:

 ```
 docker build . -t dgraph:local